collapsed-stacks/atheism/questions/905/would-it-be-logically-coherent-for-a-religious-adherent-to-deny-the-existence-of.md

 - posted by: [ThisIstheId](https://stackexchange.com/users/-1/404-thisistheid) on 2011-01-14
 - score: 1

-<p>So the way this question is worded is by assuming the truth of a definition of religion that is not necessarily accurate.
-Also, this seems to be a more general question than one that can be addressed by considering only the various strands of Christianity, so I will not make that assumption below.</p>
+So the way this question is worded is by assuming the truth of a definition of religion that is not necessarily accurate.
+Also, this seems to be a more general question than one that can be addressed by considering only the various strands of Christianity, so I will not make that assumption below.

-<p>Still, you need not reject the first tenet to be able to find a consistent story to be told about the atheistic religious.
+Still, you need not reject the first tenet to be able to find a consistent story to be told about the atheistic religious.
 If, say, your religion includes metaphysical/theological assumptions such as the non-existence of something like god(i.e. Gnostic Atheism), that still fulfills the first tenet.
-It just does so unconventionally.</p>
+It just does so unconventionally.

-<p>It has been raised elsewhere on this site that some strains of Buddhism can be thought of as atheistic, and presumably they would still be considered a religion. </p>
+It has been raised elsewhere on this site that some strains of Buddhism can be thought of as atheistic, and presumably they would still be considered a religion.

-<p>While the atheists on this site agree that atheism is best not considered a religion as a necessary feature, that does not mean that atheism is necessarily not a religion.
-If it had other features of religion, there is no reason why certain types of atheism when practiced in certain ways could not be considered religious. </p>
+While the atheists on this site agree that atheism is best not considered a religion as a necessary feature, that does not mean that atheism is necessarily not a religion.
+If it had other features of religion, there is no reason why certain types of atheism when practiced in certain ways could not be considered religious.

 ## Answer 1013